zirin12/flask-proj/README.md

 docker-compose ps
 ```

-On the left column you can see the individual names of wach container
+On the left column you can see the individual names of each container

 To access the logs of each service , run :